-Serbia, Bosnia mining – Excellent business results of Mineco mines in the region in 2015, in spite of crisis17.
-March 2016. / Mining
+Serbia, Bosnia mining – Excellent business results of Mineco mines in the region in 2015, in spite of crisis, Mining

 The British company Mineco Limited, member of the Mineco Group, that represents one of the largest investors in the region in the field of mining and energy, has achieved excellent business results through the mines it manages in 2015, despite the global crisis on the stock exchange of non-ferrous metals, and announced opening of the new lead and zinc mine in Serbia, near Bosilegrad.